virtUOS/kiwi/README.md

 Some of its features are:
 - Multi-language support (currently English and German)
 - Simple interface to Open AI's chat models
+- Choose between several models
 - LDAP-Support
 - Modifiable chatbot prompts
-- Saving and deleting conversations
+- Downloading, uploading and deleting conversations

 # Usage & Configuration